-Blocks 1 and 4 shown on Attachment 4 are anticipated to be serviced by individual sanitary service connections and control maintenance holes discharging to the existing 750 mm diameter trunk sewer within Huntington Road.
+Pursuant to the Block 59 MESP, Blocks 1 and 2 on the Draft Plan are anticipated to be serviced by individual sanitary service connections and control maintenance holes discharging to the existing 750 mm diameter trunk sewer within Huntington Road and future municipal sewers within future John Lawrie Street.

-Blocks 2 and 3 on the east side of Rainbow Creek shown on Attachment 4 are anticipated to be serviced via future municipal sanitary sewer infrastructure to be constructed, as follows: within the future Street '1'; a future municipal easement and existing steel liner south of future John Lawrie Street under Highway 427; the existing servicing easement adjacent to the existing Costco development; and a connection to the existing sanitary sewers within Line Drive, all external to the Draft Plan in accordance with the Block 59 MESP.
+Blocks 3, 4 and 5 on the Draft Plan are anticipated to be serviced via future municipal sanitary sewer infrastructure to be constructed within future Street '2', future municipal easement and existing steel liner south of future John Lawrie Street extension under Highway 427, existing servicing easement adjacent to the existing Costco development and complete with a connection to the existing sanitary sewers within Line Drive, all external to the Draft Plan in accordance with the Block 59 MESP.